News and Events

 Holiday Shopping – Park Lane Jewelry

-The Waynesboro Area Learning Tree is partnering with the Sterling Volunteer Fire Company to host an art auction to benefit both organizations.
+The Waynesboro Area Learning & Technology Center is partnering with the Sterling Volunteer Fire Company to host an art auction to benefit both organizations.
 The event will be held at Patton Hall, 46700 Middlefield Drive, Sterling, VA, behind Station 18, on Saturday October 13th.
 Admission is $10.00.
 The preview begins at 7pm with the auction to follow at 8pm.
 There will be a silent auction, raffle, door prizes.
 Hors d’oeuvres and refreshments will be available.
 Art will be in all media and price ranges.
 For more information contact Anand Kumar at (571)236-0222.

 Linking Literacy and Technology for Change

-The Waynesboro Area Learning Tree, Learn and Casa de Amistad have been awarded a United Way Community Impact Grant for the collaborative ”Linking Literacy and Technology for Change.”
+The Waynesboro Area Learning & Technology Center, Learn and Casa de Amistad have been awarded a United Way Community Impact Grant for the collaborative ”Linking Literacy and Technology for Change.”
 Using Rosetta Stone software ESOL tutors will assist participants to acquire better English language skills which will accelerate and integrate them into the American economic and social systems.
 Developing better English language and technology skills will also enhance opportunities for both adults and children, improving the lives of individuals and families in a multicultural community.
 This grant is bringing together three vital organizations to better serve the community.

 1st Annual High Tea Fundraiser to Benefit the Community Technology Training Center

-The Waynesboro Area Learning Tree (WALT) has arranged for your pleasure a fashionable social event that you don’t want to miss.
+The Waynesboro Area Learning & Technology Center (WALT) has arranged for your pleasure a fashionable social event that you don’t want to miss.
 Join us on Saturday, May 12, 3:00 p.m., Fairfax Hall Grand Ballroom, a turn-of- the-century Queen Ann style facility.
 It is an opportunity to dress up in your finest and join friends and family for fine food and pleasant entertainment.
 Hats and gloves are encouraged, but not required.
 This event occurs on Mother’s Day weekend; so make this a special occasion for mothers, grandmothers and daughters to come together.
 Tickets are now on sale at the WALT office, 421 West Main Street, Waynesboro.
 Ticket price is $25.00, for more information call (540) 943-4457.
 Be a part of reviving the spirit of “High Tea” socials.

 It's High Society at WALT Fundraiser, by Amy Satterthwaite, News Virginian, May 10, 2012